punk0x29a/teknote/README.md

 Such a function will
 + Enter text editor, where one will edit temporary file
-+ Redirect resulting file as input for TekNote
++ Redirect resulting file as an input for TekNote
 + TekNote will then give back results ready for copy and paste into the renderer.

 #### Command Line Options: